lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-30-CTT_in_Isabelle-II.md

 The following example is much more complicated.
-Addition of natural numbers is expressed using the *eliminator* for type `N`, which is a higher order primitive recursion combinator.
+Addition of natural numbers is expressed using the *eliminator* for type `N`, which is a higher-order primitive recursion combinator.
 Type inference here requires inferring the types of the zero and successor cases, which need to be the same, well-formed type.
 The task requires many steps, but they are routine and can be performed by a mindless repetition of the type formation, introduction and elimination rules.